First off, I’d like to start with a TRIGGER WARNING. I will be talking about

 an introductory level, two scientific concepts that seem extremely bizarre to many when they first

-learn about them: relativity and quantum theory.
+learn about them: YouTube > Intro to General Relativity Learning Playlist (PBS Spacetime)relativity and YouTube > Intro to Quantum Theory Learning Playlist (PBS Spacetime)quantum theory.
 If you know nothing about these concepts, you can follow these links.
 Yes, I realize there are

 a lot of videos and it will take you a little while to get through them.
 If you are starting from